Welcome to the Math Department

 Students wanting to add a math major or switch to a math major can do so between February 15 and March 31, during First Summer Session, or between October 1 and the day before Thanksgiving break.

-Click here for more information on graph dynamical systems, their theory and applications.
+Click here for more information and to see more graphic images.